MultiSafepay/docs/content/faq/testing/testing-with-multisafepay.md

     - /faq/getting-started/getting-started
 ---

-Before adding new payment methods to your integration with MultiSafepay, testing them will allow you to understand how transactions are processed while no real transactions take place.
+Before adding new payment methods to your integration with MultiSafepay, testing them will let you to understand how transactions are processed while no real transactions take place.
 This can be performed in the MultiSafepay test environment that is designed for testing purposes as well as exploring new features or [tools](/tools/).
-To get started with testing, please follow the instructions below:
+To get started with testing, follow the instructions below:

 {{< br >}}